 The 11 May 1864 Evening Star in Washington, D.C. carried startling news for those who knew Washington H. R. Hangen.
-Hangen – who had received his own citation for valor after being wounded in the Battle of Pocotaligo in 1862 – had been dismissed, along with Major William Gausler and 1st Lieutenant William Reese, from military service “for cowardice in the actions of Sabine Cross Roads and Pleasant Hill on the 8th and 9th of April, and for having tendered their resignations while under such charges” (AGO Special Order No. 169, 6 May 1864).
+Hangen—who had received a citation for valor after being wounded in the Battle of Pocotaligo in 1862—had been dismissed from military service, along with Major William Gausler and First Lieutenant William Reese, “for cowardice in the actions of Sabine Cross Roads and Pleasant Hill on the 8th and 9th of April, and for having tendered their resignations while under such charges” (AGO Special Order No. 169, 6 May 1864).

-According to the History Book Club’s The Collected Works of Abraham Lincoln, vol. 8 (derived from Collected Works.
-The Abraham Lincoln Association, 1953) and other sources, President Abraham Lincoln personally reviewed and reversed the U.S. Adjutant General’s findings against Gausler via Special Order No. 350 on 17 October 1864: “By direction of the President, so much of Special Orders, No. 169 . . . as relates to Major W. H. Gansler [sic], 47th Pennsylvania Volunteers, is hereby revoked, and he is honorably discharged, on tender of resignation.”
+According to The Collected Works of Abraham Lincoln, and other sources, President Abraham Lincoln had finally stepped in, and had personally reviewed and reversed the U.S. Adjutant General’s findings against Gausler via Special Order No. 350 on 17 October 1864: “By direction of the President, so much of Special Orders, No. 169 … as relates to Major W. H. Gansler [sic], 47th Pennsylvania Volunteers, is hereby revoked, and he is honorably discharged, on tender of resignation.”

-William Reese was also ultimately cleared of the charges against him – although he was forced to wait nearly a year to have his own honor restored.
-Per Special Order No. 81, issued by the U.S. Office of the Adjutant General and War Department, 1st Lieutenant William Reese’s order of dismissal was revoked on 18 February 1865.
+William Reese was then also ultimately cleared of the charges against him—although he was forced to wait nearly a year to have his own honor restored.
+Per Special Order No. 81, issued by the U.S. Office of the Adjutant General and War Department, First Lieutenant William Reese’s order of dismissal was revoked on 18 February 1865.

-However, confusion remains to this day whether or not the charges were reversed against Adjutant and 1st Lieutenant Washington H. R. Hangen.
-While some records show that Hangen was discharged from the 47th Pennsylvania in either June or July of 1864 – signaling a possible reversal or reduction of the charges against him – his entry on regimental muster-out rolls for the 47th Pennsylvania Volunteers remains unaltered to this day.
+Confusion remains, however, regarding the outcome for Adjutant and First Lieutenant Washington H. R. Hangen.
+While some records show that Hangen was discharged from the 47th Pennsylvania in either June or July of 1864—signaling a possible reversal or reduction of the charges against him—his entry on regimental muster-out rolls for the 47th Pennsylvania Volunteers remains unaltered to this day.

-Viewed as a stain on his honor, just the act of being charged with cowardice appears to have been enough to dramatically alter the trajectory of W. H. R. Hangen’s life – as documented by various federal and state records and historical accounts in various newspapers of the latter 19th century.
+Viewed as a stain on his honor, the shocking act of being charged with cowardice appears to have been embarrassing and hurtful enough to Hangen that it dramatically altered the trajectory of his life—as documented by federal and state records and historical accounts in various newspapers of the latter 19th century.

 According to Civil War historian Mark A. Weitz, “Cowardice in the civil war was defined as deserting in the face of the enemy.”
 Such an action, explains Weitz, “often occurred on a unit-wide basis as some portion of the line became physically or morally overwhelmed and gave way.
 The subsequent retreat disintegrated into a wild, disorderly effort to escape slaughter.”

-This description aptly describes what happened during both the battles of Sabine Cross Roads/Mansfield and Pleasant Hill while Adjutant and 1st Lieutenant Washington H. R. Hangen was fighting with the 47th Pennsylvania Volunteers.
-Various historical accounts report that Union lines buckled multiple times, and that the 47th Pennsylvania was forced to thwart several attempted end runs by Confederate forces.
+This description aptly fits what happened during both the battles of Sabine Cross Roads/Mansfield and Pleasant Hill while Adjutant and First Lieutenant Washington H. R. Hangen and his 47th Pennsylvania subordinates were engaging the enemy.
+Various historical accounts report that Union lines buckled multiple times, and that the 47th Pennsylvania Volunteers were forced to thwart several attempted end runs by Confederate forces.

-So for a charge of cowardice to be lodged against W. H. R. Hangen – whether or not that charge was ever overturned, it must have been difficult to stomach – even more so when thinking back on the past commendations he had received for valor after being wounded in battle and while reading newspaper accounts which acknowledged that the Red River battles in which he had fought had been poorly waged by the most senior Union officers in charge of that campaign.
+So, for a charge of cowardice to be lodged against W. H. R. Hangen—whether or not that charge was ever overturned, it must truly have been difficult for him to stomach—even more so when thinking back on the past commendations he had received for valor after being wounded in battle and while reading newspaper accounts which stated that the Red River battles in which he had fought had been poorly waged by the senior Union officers in charge of that campaign.
 Adding insult to the injury, the stain of such a charge was also usually an indelible one.
-“Often cowardice in the face of the enemy was something observed by a soldier’s comrades, and even if never prosecuted,” explaines Weitz, “it tainted a man’s reputation for the remainder of his life if he was fortunate enough to survive the war.”
+“Often cowardice in the face of the enemy was something observed by a soldier’s comrades, and even if never prosecuted,” explains Weitz, “it tainted a man’s reputation for the remainder of his life if he was fortunate enough to survive the war.”

 Louisiana Reconstruction and the Freedmen’s Bureau